m42e/dd2vtt-stick/README.md

   -y, --vertical        stitch vertical
   -x, --horizontal      stitch horizontal
   -g, --grid            stitch in a grid
-  -p, --png             use PNG output
   -o OUTPUT, --output OUTPUT
                         output filename
+  -p, --png             use webp images
+  -l, --largest         use largest image as size, else the size of the first
+                        will be used
 ```

 ### Example